 - Rock Facing (a stacked stone tile works well)

 - Drop cloth (old sheet will do!)

 - Angle iron (I used drywall corners)Details on materials below.

-Fireplace Makeover Materials Shopping Tips:
+Rock Fireplace Makeover Materials Shopping Tips:

-Measure the area you would like to cover.
+For this DIY fireplace makeover, you will need to begin by measuring the area you would like to cover.

-Purchase rock facing based on measurments.
+Purchase rock facing based on measurements.
 (The material used in these photos is called Desert Quartz Ledgestone Natural Stone Indoor/Outdoor Wall Tile (Common: 6-in x 12-in; Actual: 6-in x 11.87-in).
 When using tile or rock re-facing, it is recommended to purchase at least 10% overage due to the uneven nature and cuts that are needed to make to blend the pieces together.